rosafilgueira/dispel4py_workflows/twitter_sentiment/README.md

 #Social Computing: Twitter Sentiment Analysis codes

-- For storing the tweets execute (at the end of this file, more information is attached for collecting tweets):
+- For collecting tweets you have to execute (at the end of this file, more information is attached for collecting tweets):

-		python get_live_tweets.py (The results are stored in tweets.json file) In this repository we also have attached some tweets for trying directly the workflow without needing to execute the get_live_tweets.py script.
+		python get_live_tweets.py (The tweets are stored in *tweets.json* file)

+ **Important**: In this repository we also have attached [some tweets](https://github.com/rosafilgueira/dispel4py_workflows/blob/master/twitter_sentiment/tweets.json) for trying directly the workflow without needing to execute the get_live_tweets.py script.

 - For executing the analysis, you need to have several python packages installed: